datastax/dynamo-cassandra-proxy/README.md

 # dynamo-cassandra-proxy

 `dynamo-cassandra-proxy` consists of a scalable proxy layer that sits between your app and Apache Cassandra.
+[See the design summary in docs](docs/Summary.md)

 It provides compatibility with the DynamoDB SDK which allows existing DynamoDB applications to read and write data to Cassandra without application changes.